-In generalization to how an ordinary category has morphisms going between objects, and a 2-category has both morphisms (or 1-morphisms or 1-cells) between objects and 2-morphisms (or 2-cells) going between 1-morphisms, in an -category, there are k-morphisms going between -morphisms for all .
+Generalising how in an ordinary category, one has morphisms going between objects, and in a 2-category, one has both morphisms (or 1-morphisms or 1-cells) between objects and 2-morphisms (or 2-cells) going between 1-morphisms, in an -category, there are k-morphisms going between -morphisms for all .
 (The -morphisms are the objects of the -category.)

 There are two crucially different uses of the term: